-This Act was to be known as “Environmental Protection Act”, the same was mentioned in the Gazette Notification.
+This Act was to be known as the “Environmental Protection Act”, the same was mentioned in the Gazette Notification.
 The Act defined various terms which included environment, environmental pollutant, environmental pollution, handling, hazardous substance, and occupier.

 Read Our Service: Environmental Impact Assessment Process

-Where handling covers manufacturing, processing, treatment, package, storage, transportation, collection, destruction, conversion, offering of sale and transfer of the commodities.
+Where handling covers manufacturing, processing, treatment, package, storage, transportation, collection, destruction, conversion, offering of sale, and transfer of the commodities.

 Appointment of officers with their powers and function subjected to general control and direction under the Central Government.
 These appointed members/officers for the authority shall be public servants under the meaning of Section 21 of the Indian Penal Code (45 of 1860).
-Some of the Public Servants under IPC Section 21 are Commissioned Officer in the Military, Navy and Air force.
+Some of the Public Servants under IPC Section 21 are Commissioned Officers in the Military, Navy, and Air Force.
 Every Judge including any person empowered by law to discharge, whether by himself or as a member of any body of persons, any adjudicatory functions.
 Every juryman, assessor, or member of a panchayat assisting a Court of Justice or public servant.

-Penalties for Contravention of the provisions of the Act, whoever fails to safeguards the Rules and procedure for the emission be punishable with imprisonment for a term which may extend 5 years or fine of 100000/- Indian rupees or both.
-If the failure continues even after Notice issued, additional 5000/day Indian rupees shall be levied from the day during which such failure or contravention continues.
+Penalties for Contravention of the provisions of the Act, whoever fails to safeguard the Rules and procedure for the emission be punishable with imprisonment for a term which may extend 5 years or a fine of 100000/- Indian rupees or both.
+If the failure continues even after Notice is issued, additional 5000/day Indian rupees shall be levied from the day during which such failure or contravention continues.
 If the contravention continues beyond a period of 1 year after the date of conviction, the offender shall be punishable with imprisonment for a term that may extend to 7 years.

 Cognizance of offenses